 George: No, you’re not annoying.
 It’s not annoying anymore (or is it “anyone”?
 Hard to tell).

 Paul: … And I get so where I can’t say it.
 But you know what I mean.
 Just do this then, and, I don’t know.
 I can’t do it on film either.
 I don’t know if we can do it on camera.

 Funny, Paul had just said earlier in the day that he didn’t mind being filmed, that the band has ignored the camera from the moment they started filming at Twickenham a few days earlier.

-But as it would turn out, Paul would end up having to continue this discussion on camera after all, and it would become one of the iconic moments of the Get Back/Let it Be sessions and the film — behind only the rooftop concert — and truly in the group’s history overall.
+As it would turn out, Paul returned to his seat and would end up having to continue this discussion on camera after all, and it would become one of the iconic moments of the Get Back/Let it Be sessions and the film — behind only the rooftop concert — and truly in the group’s history overall.

 The in-depth look at the “Two of Us” sessions on Jan.
 6, 1969, will resume in the next post.
 Coming very soon!